Global and Public Health Essentials: A Comprehensive Introduction (Section 2)

 15th October 2025 - 28th January 2026

 The course introduces students to fundamental methodological concepts and key issues in global and public health through an active and student-centered learning approach.
 Students will also learn how to apply their knowledge through practical exercises, quizzes, and digital games.
 The course is designed for approximately 90 working hours (3 ECTS), including 30 hours of work with online materials and synchronous online sessions and approximately 60 hours of self-study and game-based learning.
-It is divided into three parts: (I) Methods, (II) Topics, and (III) Hands-on experience in Global and Public Health, covering different basic concepts and key issues.
+It is divided into three parts: (I) Methods, (II) Topics, and (III) Practical Aspects in Global and Public Health, covering different basic concepts and key issues.

-Course Overview
+Course Overview (subject to change)

 Part I Methods in Global and Public Health